vishaltak/gitlab-development-kit/doc/advanced.md

 sudo chmod +x /usr/local/bin/minio
 ```

-You may need to install Redis 5.0 or newer manually.
+You may have to install Redis 5.0 or newer manually.

 #### runit

-You also need to install [runit](http://smarden.org/runit) manually.
+You also have to install [runit](http://smarden.org/runit) manually.

 Although the following instructions work for runit version 2.1.2, be sure to
 read the up-to-date installation instructions on [the website](http://smarden.org/runit)